zachvalenta/jvns.ca/content/post/2017-12-17-how-do-ruby---python-profilers-work-.markdown

 ### pyflame blog posts

+I spent almost all my time in this post on profilers other than `pyflame` but `pyflame` is actually the one I'm the most interested in because it profiles your Python program from a separate process, and that's how I want my Ruby profiler to work too.

-There's a lot more to how pyflame works.
+There's a lot more to how it does that.
 I won't get into it here but Evan Klitzke has written a lot of really good blog posts about it:

 * [Pyflame: Uber Engineering’s Ptracing Profiler for Python](https://eng.uber.com/pyflame/)